opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-production-environment.md

 # Deploy Production-Ready OpenDesk

-This guide details how to deploy a scalable, high-availability (HA) instance of [openDesk](https://opendesk.eu/) on Open Telekom Cloud (OTC).
+This guide details how to deploy a scalable, high-availability (HA) instance of [openDesk](https://opendesk.eu/) on Open Telekom Cloud.

 :::tip GitHub Repository
-All configuration files, Helmfiles, and patch files referenced in this guide are available in the [OpenDesk Blueprints Repository](https://github.com/opentelekomcloud-blueprints/opendesk) under `helmfile/environments/prod`.
+All configuration files, Helmfiles, and patch files referenced in this guide are available in the [OpenDesk Blueprints Repository](https://github.com/opentelekomcloud-blueprints/openDesk-deployment) (under path `helmfile/environments/prod`).
 :::

 Unlike the [test environment](./deploy-opendesk-on-cce), this production setup externalizes some services — databases, caches (except memcache), and object storage — onto **OTC Managed Services** (RDS, DCS, OBS) and uses **SFS Turbo** for shared filesystem access.